savisch/Dog-Cat-Rat/README.md

 * It is populated with conditions to make sure there are a minimum of 3 dogs and 3 cats (so the game can be won)
 * The array is shuffled to a random order
 * The tiles are set with the images from the shuffled array
-* The number of allowed tile clicks dictates difficulty level  (right now it is set in the software, but will have buttons to select)
+* The number of allowed tile clicks dictates difficulty level (Hard=10, Medium=13, Easy=10)
-* On replay a new array is created
+* On replay a new array is created with a fresh screen of tiles

 # Technologies #